AllanWang/McGill-Public/Comp-520/notes.md

   * Liveness analysis
     * Variable is live if it can be read in the future
     * Undecidable, but can be approximated

-* TODO
-* Fixed register allocation
+### Naïve Allocation

+* No assumptions between instructions; each must load respective contents to proper register
+  * Eg: loading and adding requires loading to registers, storing to stack, then loading from stack (to registers) and adding; optimal is to use registers directly

+### Fixed Register Allocation

 * m registers to first m locals
 * n registers to first n stack locations
 * k scratch registers
 * Spill remaining locals & locations into memory
 * Registers allocated once, and does not change
 * No difficult control flow paths
 * Wastes registers, and assumes first locals/stack locations are more important

+### Basic Block Register Allocation

+* Registers allocated on demand
+* Slots kept in registers within basic block
+* Registers not wasted
+* Less spill code
+* Much more complex
+* Spill occurs at end of basic block

+### Branching

+* When branching forward in native code, target address is not yet known
+* Unresolved branches are kept in a table, then patched when the code is generated

+## Web Assembly

+* ASM - LLVM to JS static compiler (2011)
+* Load store consistently - ensuring that stored value and loaded value are of the same size
+  * For instance, setting an int and loading as a char breaks the consistency
+  * ASM assumes the program respects it, and does not make verification; can therefore store single int in one value of the stack
+* Still no parallelism, and no garbage collection
+* To support more features, JS must also grow

+---

+* WebAssembly aims to bridge the gap in performance
+  * Supports integers & float types natively
+  * Increased loading speed via binary decoding
+  * Parallelism via SIMD
+  * Garbage collector for main memory
+  * Code validation
+  * Hardware-independent
+* Pipeline - decode &rarr; validate &rarr; instantiate & invoke
+* Decoding/encoding
+  * Bytes as is
+  * Type map; eg `0x7F` &rarr; `i32`
+* Validation
+  * Decoded values must be within limit (no overflow)

 ## GPU